SpencerIrvine/finalproject/README.md

 ## Background
 What the reader needs to know to understand the project The subtribe Papionina within the Old World Monkeys includes the mangabeys and the “baboons,” which includes baboons proper, mandrills and drills, and geladas.
 The phylogenetic relationships of these taxa are relatively unresolved, especially with the recent discovery of the kipunji, a newly described mangabey that was designated a new genus, *Rugwecebus* (Davenport et al., 2006).
 The current combined molecular and morphological phylogenies agree with the placement of *Cercocebus* (the semi-terrestrial mangabey) as the sister taxon to *Mandrillus*, but are uncertain about the relationships of *Lophocebus* (the arboral mangabey), *Papio*, *Theropithecus*, and *Rungwecebus*.
+Some molecular studies support a close phylogenetic relationship between *Papio* and *Rungwecebus* (Olsen et al., 2008).
+Generalized phylogenies combining molecular and morphological results depict a polytomy (Gilbert et al., 2011).
+Other phylogenetic studies have used nuclear DNA (Perelman et al., 2011) and mitochondrial DNA (Finstermeier et al., 2013) to show Cercopithecine relationships, but without including the kipunji.
+More recent mitogenomic studies have included *Rungwecebus* in their phylogeny (Liedigk et al, 2014).

 Motivation for the project....